We're campaigning for a fairer tax and benefits regime for authors.

 We welcome the EU proposals to allow freelancers who work mainly for one or two employers to claim employee status and rights and would suggest that these be implemented as part of the forthcoming reviews by the Business, Energy and Industrial Strategy committee and the Work and Pensions Committee on the rights and treatment of non-permanent staff and the rules governing self-employed and employed status (which were shown to be failing in the recent Court of Appeal case concerning Uber).

 The complexity and bureaucracy of tax requirements are a huge disincentive to small businesses.
 The Government should take steps to simplify the tax regime and avoid too much paperwork or difficulty for those with complex working arrangements (including when dealing with overseas clients).
-We are very concerned that the trend is in the other direction and particularly about the ongoing uncertainty, and likely negative impact on authors and other self-employed people of changes to the tax regime for freelancers proposed in the Finance Bill 2017 and the Spring Budget Statement.
-There are two pieces of draft legislation that will hit authors particularly hard are:
+We are very concerned that the trend is in the other direction and that current changes being proposed will have a negative impact upon authors.
+The two pieces of draft legislation that will hit authors particularly hard are:

 - Making Tax Digital (MTD), with its demand on businesses and freelancers with turnovers more than £10,000 to file a quarterly tax return.